aayushsh06/recipe-analysis/README.md

 | Validation MSE | 5090.05     |
 | Testing MSE    | 8680.47     |

-The trained model demonstrates stronger performance, especially in reducing training and validation error compared to previous versions.
+The final model demonstrates stronger performance, especially in reducing training and validation error compared to the baseline.
 However, the large gap between training and validations shows potential signs of overfitting.

 <iframe
 src="assets/models-comparison.html"